Terrance and Phillip: Behind the Blow: Plot synopsis

 The boys try to explain the problem to the environmentalists, but they do not care, as they are incredibly committed to their job.
-They instead threaten to kill them and chop off Kenny’s left arm with a butcher knife.
+They instead threaten to kill them and chop off Kenny’s left arm with a meat cleaver.
 Reluctantly, Terrance and Phillip agree to work together.
 During their rehearsal, they begrudgingly do a routine, which eventually boils down into an argument until they both leave in a huff.
 After the environmentalists chop Kenny's right arm off, the boys work together and present the audience with a documentary of Terrance and Phillip's rise and fall, featuring, among other clips, the duo appearing on The Ed Sullivan Show when they were children.
 While they are fascinated, the overreactive environmentalists become largely convinced that the boys "ruined" the festival once again, and they chase them, eventually chopping off Kenny's left leg.
 Terrance and Phillip watch the video from different viewpoints, and before they could leave the festival, they come across each other and reconcile.

 The environmentalists corner the boys, chop off Kenny's right leg (rendering him completely limbless), and they almost kill the rest, but seeing Terrance and Phillip perform together finally convinces them to stop.
-This thrills everyone, including Kenny, who, by that point in severe pain, is nevertheless still alive.
+This thrills everyone, including Kenny, who, despite mutilations, is nevertheless still alive and happy to see the duo reunited.